rmorabia/rmorabia.github.io/content/hire/index.md

 * Kubernetes (or really, anything to do with infra management)

-### What makes me standout?
+### What makes me stand out?
 Why should you want me on your team?

 * I routinely become a go-to person for the codebases I join within 6 months.
-* I question decisions a lot at all levels -- from PRDs to tech designs to code reviews.
+* I question decisions at all levels -- from PRDs to tech designs to code reviews.
 * I excel in greenfield projects with small-teams.
 Build a new flow within a month with 3 total engineers?
 Consider it done.
 * I can build things end-to-end (but, you probably don't want me handling the infra).
 * I _care_.